Pumping (purifying) Water in the Backcountry

 The Troop 97 High Adventure program has two aspects:

-The Venture program is our year-round activity and leadership program for Scouts age 14 and up.
-Our Venture Scouts are free to select day, weekend, and week-long (or longer) activities to do year-round, like caving, mountain biking, skiing/snow boarding, backpacking, canoeing, ...........
+The Older-Scout Program is our year-round activity and leadership program for Scouts age 14 and up.
+Our older Scouts are free to select day, weekend, and week-long (or longer) activities to do year-round, like caving, mountain biking, skiing/snow boarding, backpacking, canoeing, ...........
 We have at least one Assistant Scoutmaster to work with them and help them plan.
-And our troop is fortunate to have the adult resources to support just about anything these Venture Scouts can dream up.
+And our troop is fortunate to have the adult resources to support just about anything these older Scouts can dream up.
 Biggest problem is getting guys this age to actually sit down and plan something.

 Our Trek program consists of a one-week to two-week High Adventure "trek" every year, open to Scouts of Star rank and age 13 who can demonstrate sufficient experience and maturity to benefit from—and enjoy—a challenging trek.
 The types of "trek" vary over a four-year cycle:

 The backpack treks are challenging, week-long hikes to a nearby wilderness area (usually within a day's drive of home).
 We usually have enough qualified Scouts and adults to field at least two crews.
 That lets us send out a younger crew on a shorter hike (maybe 30 or 40 miles/50 to 65 km), and an older crew on a hike suitable for big guys (perhaps 50 to 80 miles/80 to 130 km).
 Since 1978, our crews have backpacked anywhere from 23 miles (37 km) to 92 miles (147 km) in 5 to 7 days, depending on the crew, the weather, and the terrain.